All cars and trucks built after 1995 come with a built-in port called an OBDII.

 There are many scan tools available from cheap to expensive

-A nice low cost unit is the Actron CP9125 PocketScan Code Reader which is a good tool for the Beginner or advanced user.
+For example the low-cost unit Actron CP9125 PocketScan Code Reader which is a good tool for the Beginner.

-It is a all-in one unit and can read codes and clear them from most any vehicle built after 1995.
+It is an all-in one unit that can read codes and clear them from most any vehicle built after 1996.

 There is also Bluetooth scan tools available that work in combination with a smartphone or laptop and display codes.

-Finding out the meaning of a check engine light is a easy do-it-yourself task that most anyone can do.
+Finding out the meaning of a check engine light is an easy do-it-yourself task that most anyone can do.